FanWangEcon/CodeDynaAsset/README.md

 ## 3.7 Simulations (iWKZ)

 Simulate and graph effects of changing parameters on outcomes.
+The results here should be compared against results in section *4.8*.
+In *4.8*, by adopting percentage grid rather than level grid, there is a significant improvement in the precision of simulations for the same number of grid points.
+Results in *4.8* and *3.7* should be compared about simulations from *az* and *abz* models in *1.5* and *2.5*.

 **Simulation Functions**: